 Student Numbers and Nationalities

 In its first year, the school’s 98 students included 57 American children and 41 children from other nations.
-Since then the school has grown to around 4,000 students, and the proportion of American students has fluctuated between 50% and 75%.
-This year, our student body is 55% American and 45% from other nations.
+Since then the school has grown to over 4,000 students, and the proportion of American students has fluctuated between 50% and 75%.
+This year, our student body is 54% American and 46% from other nations.

 - United States of America